dresden-elektronik/openthread-r21/README.md

 OTBR_AGENT_OPTS="-I wpan0 -B eth0 spinel+hdlc+uart:///dev/ttyACM1 trel://eth0"
 ```

-* 6. After modifying the otbr-agent config-file you should reboot your Host.
+6. After modifying the otbr-agent config-file you should reboot your Host.
 ```console
 sudo reboot now
 ```

-* 7. After Reboot you should be able to reach the Openthread Boarder Router Web-Interface by typing
+7. After Reboot you should be able to reach the Openthread Border Router Web-Interface by typing
     `http://YOURHOSTADDR/`
     into your Web-Browser